Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1: Effect of load force

-However, the trend of 'more clustering' with 'higher $F_{load}$' does not hold for higher magnitudes of load forces.
-In Fig. \ref{fig:all_figures}(g),(j) it is seen that beyond a certain value of load force, there is an abrupt departure from a preference to clustering of motors.
-In case of two motor ensemble with $F_{load}=25 pN$ (Fig.\ref{fig:all_figures}(g)), the clustered states of $MM$ and $MMM$ are improbable while $M|||||M$ (Fig.\ref{fig:all_figures}(l)) is the most probable ($27 \%$ share of total probability).
-For a three motor ensemble with $F_{load}=50 pN$ (Fig. \ref{fig:all_figures}(j)), $MM|||||||||||M$(Fig.\ref{fig:all_figures}(m)) is most probable among the three motor configurations ($7.48 \%$ share of total probability).
+As the load force is increased on the multi-motor ensembles, the preference for configurations with lesser extent does not always keep increasing with load force.
+This is evidenced by the trends seen in Fig. \ref{fig:PerClusteredStates_2and3motor}(a) and (b).
+Indeed, it is seen that above a certain value of load force, there is an abrupt departure from a preference to clustering of motors.
+For example, when a two-motor ensemble is subjected to a $F_{load} = 25 pN$ (Fig. \ref{fig:LoadForce_2motor}(c)), the most probable two-motor configuration is $M|||||M$, with a $46.5 \%$ share of the probability among all the $40$ two-motor configurations.
+When a three-motor ensemble is subjected to a $F_{load} = 50 pN$ (Fig. \ref{fig:LoadForce_3motor_High}), the most probable three-motor configuration is $MM-(11)-M$, with a $18.5 \%$ share of the probability among all the $1275$ three-motor configurations.
 An analysis of the load sharing in these configurations reveals non-intuitive insights.

-In the two motor case with $F_{load}=25 pN$, the rearguard motor in the most preferred configuration of $M|||||M$ handles $6.1 pN$ while the vanguard handles the rest $18.9 pN$ load force.
-For three motor ensemble with $F_{load}=50 pN$, the rearguard motors in the most preferred configuration of $MM|||||||||||M$ each handle $7.3 pN$ of the load force while the vanguard handles the rest $35.4 pN$ force.
-A possible advantage of such relative configurations is as follows.
-Here, stalling force for the motors used is $F_s = 6 pN$; when the load on the motor is beyond $F_s$, the motor is unable to take a forward step.
-At these high loads, a common property among the most preferred configurations is that there is one vanguard motor while the rest of the motors are all rearguard motors on the same location on the MT.
-The vanguard and rearguard motors are spread out such that all the rearguard motors are loaded beyond but near stall force $F_s$ and the vanguard motor bears the remaining load, whose value is well beyond the stalling force $F_s$.
+To understand how these specific prefered configurations emerge at high load forces, we first evaluate the forces exerted on each of the motors under the high load forces.
+In the two motor case with $F_{load}=25 pN$, the rearguard motor in the configuration $M|||||M$ handles $6.1 pN$ while the vanguard handles rest of the $18.9 pN$ load force.
+For three motor ensemble with $F_{load}=50 pN$, the rearguard motors in the configuration of $MM-(11)-M$ each handle $7.3 pN$ of the load force while the vanguard handles the rest $35.4 pN$ force.
+We notice a common attribute - the rearguard motor is subjected to a load force in the vicinity of its stalling force $F_S = 6 pN$ while the vanguard motor is loaded way beyond the stalling force.